LekhanJ/load-balancer/README.md

 # Load Balancer in Go

-A simple HTTP load balancer built with **Go**, using **Python backend servers**.
+A simple HTTP load balancer built with **Go**, using **Python backend servers** for local testing.

-This project is based on the article [Building a Simple Load Balancer in Go](https://dev.to/vivekalhat/building-a-simple-load-balancer-in-go-70d).
+This project was built to learn how load balancers work under the hood — reverse proxying, health checks, and the tradeoffs between different load-balancing algorithms.

 ## Overview

 The load balancer receives HTTP requests and forwards them to healthy backend servers.
-Load-balancing strategies are implemented behind a common `Algorithm` interface, so the distribution logic can be swapped out independently of the proxying and health-check machinery.
-The binary currently starts up with **Least Connections** as its active strategy.
+Load-balancing strategies are implemented behind a common `Algorithm` interface, so the distribution logic is fully decoupled from the proxying and health-check machinery.
+Which strategy runs is chosen via `config.json` — no code changes needed to switch algorithms.

 ```text
 Client